 - User-generated content is the key: People relate more with your customers than with you.
 Encourage guests to share their photos post-visit and tag you on their own social media handles.
 You can then repost their content in order to promote it and build an emotional connection with your followers.

-- Add booking CTAs to your profiles: Adding a booking call to action like a Book Now button or the link to your booking page on your social media will make it easier for customers to book an appointment with you, and hence lead to increased bookings for your spa.
-The right spa scheduling software will help you add Book Now buttons to Instagram and Facebook, and your booking link on the other channels.
+Tip: Adding a booking call to action on your social media handles will make it easier for customers to book an appointment with you, and hence lead to increased bookings for your spa.

 5. Promote customer testimonials to build credibility